Hotels near Academy of Trades and Tech

 Which hotels near Academy of Trades and Tech offer free breakfast?

-Which hotels near Academy of Trades and Tech offer free parking?
+Which hotels near Academy of Trades and Tech have an outdoor pool?

-Which hotels near Academy of Trades and Tech have a pool?
+Which hotels near Academy of Trades and Tech have an indoor pool?

-Do hotels near Academy of Trades and Tech offer free Wi-Fi?
+Which hotels near Academy of Trades and Tech have a fitness center?

-Which hotels near Academy of Trades and Tech have accessible rooms?
+Which hotels near Academy of Trades and Tech are pet-friendly?

-Hilton Garden Inn Albuquerque Downtown (0.26 mi), Homewood Suites by Hilton Albuquerque Downtown (0.27 mi), and Hotel Andaluz Albuquerque Curio Collection by Hilton (0.44 mi) offer ADA-accessible rooms.
+Hilton Garden Inn Albuquerque Downtown (0.26 mi, from $146/night), Homewood Suites by Hilton Albuquerque Downtown (0.27 mi, from $205/night), and Hotel Andaluz Albuquerque Curio Collection by Hilton (0.44 mi, from $229/night) accept pets.
+Fee policies vary by property.

 Ready to book near Academy of Trades and Tech?